ingridvulpix/Python-OOP-course/Python_OOP_APP_1/Geom_game_README.md

 - Check if the point is inside of the rectangle or not
 - The user insert a guess of the rectangle area
 - Check if is right or not
-- If isn't right, it shows the right answer
+- If isn't right, it shows the right answer!

 --> Terminal output should be: